 - Our young people are growing up in an increasingly complex online world.
 This presents many positive opportunities but also challenges and risks.
 We will aim to equip pupils with the knowledge they need to make the best use of new technologies in a safe, considered and respectful way.
 We will continue to do what we can to keep pupils safe on-line, not just from inappropriate material such as pornography, but also extremist content ensuring that appropriate filters and monitoring systems are in place.
-They receive PSHE and RSE input on the 4 C's Conduct, Content, Contact and Commercialism.
-Pupils must not have social media contact with members of staff or governors.
+Our online safety policy covers in more detail our filtering and monitoring procedures.
+Within these procedures, the college will; - Identify and assign roles and responsibilities to manage filtering and monitoring systems - Review filtering and monitoring provision at least annually - Block harmful and inappropriate content without unreasonably impacting on teaching and learning - Ensure that all devices loaned for home use will include clear instructions to families about filtering and monitoring when away from the college site - Pupils are educated about online safety as part of our curriculum.
+They receive PSHE and RSE input on the 4 C's or risk - Conduct, Content, Contact and Commercialism.
+The learn about; - The safe use of social media, the internet and technology - Keeping personal information private - How to recognise unacceptable behaviour online - How to report incidents - Pupils must not have social media contact with members of staff or governors.
 In college, social media are blocked for students unless required for specific circumstances.
 Staff are clear that they have a responsibility to take opportunities to remind parents and carers to monitor screen use.
 Adults on site will help children not to use their mobile phones on the school site and will remain aware of conversations about possible on-line abuse. - Safeguarding information that includes e-safety is provided to parents on a regular basis and through the fortnightly newsletter.